dat310-2023/info/exam/examproject.md

 The report does not need to include all provided functionality, and you can change specific functionality, data and page layout.
 However, the overall theme for the page is binding.

+The report need to be uploaded to your roups github repository.

 ## Project delivery
 On the final delivery you should hand in your complete code, and a README.md markdown file.
 Your code should also include a SQLite database or files including example data.